 Reason for Policy

-Emerson College has developed this policy to protect the integrity of sponsored research, and to comply with federal regulations.
-These regulations require that any faculty and staff member in a position to influence the outcome of a funded project take one of the following actions:
+Emerson College has developed this policy to protect the integrity of sponsored research and scholarship, promote objectivity in research, and to comply with federal regulations.1 These regulations require that any faculty and staff member in a position to influence the outcome of a federally funded project take one of the following actions:

 - Assert that he or she has no financial conflict of interest with regard to the project, or